WashU Web Theme sites have four navigation menus. Unless you’re using custom menus, you edit them all in one place, following the steps below.

 On a desktop, sub-menus show in two places:

-- Dropdown menu: Lists sub-menu when you hover a parent page in main nav
+- Dropdown menu: Lists sub-menu when you hover over a parent page in main nav

 - Sidebar menu: Lists sub-menu on the right side of a page that has or is a child